-Not only the I can be reincarnated but also the etheric body and the astral body — can also be reincarnated.
+Not only the human 'I' can be reincarnated, the etheric body and the astral body can also be reincarnated.
 The principle of spiritual economy is that what has once been gained cannot perish but is preserved and transplanted on the spiritual soil of posterity.

 Lecture coverage and references

 In the period Feb to May 1909 this topic was covered in lectures mainly in GA109 (two from Rome that are in GA109 also in GA111)

 - re-use of Zarathustra's astral body in Hermes, and etheric body in Moses